betaveros/gridderface/README.md

 On the other hand, if you see any modular things that fit neatly in cells, (e.g. the crosses mathgrant uses in cells for [Shakashaka / "Proof of Quilt"](http://mathgrant.blogspot.tw/2010/12/rules-proof-of-quilt.html) puzzles), it's conceivable that they might be added someday.

 Gridderface does not provide answer verification of any sort.
 This can and has been automated for many, many logic puzzle types (e.g. janko.at Puzzle Applets or PUZ-PRE v3), but Gridderface doesn't know how to read the clues or tell what type the puzzle is, and in any case there are countless puzzle types or variations and more are being invented all the time.
+(The author is particularly guilty of contributing to this.)
 You don't usually have automatic verification for a puzzle you solved on paper, either.

 Gridderface cannot deal with puzzles in nonrectangular grids.
 Or anything else in nonrectangular grids, for that matter.
 (Is it possible that hexagonal grids might be added at some very distant point in the future?
 Maaaaybe?)